c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 Because my Python expertise, I tested the [xonsh](https://xon.sh/) around 6 months.
 The [xonsh](https://xon.sh/) is a superset of Python with additional shell primitives that you are used to from Bash.
 The union Bash + Python brings the productive of the simplicity syntax of the Python with the possibilities of the Bash, but the debug is a chaos (_imagine a list comprehension in Python syntax with dicts and environments variables in Bash syntax..._).

 I needed come back the real world again, then I gave a chance for [ZSH](https://www.zsh.org/), a advanced and highly customizable command-line interface with enhanced productivity features and a large Plugins.
 It greatly appealed to me, mainly when I tested the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) a _"minimalistic, powerful and extremely customizable Zsh prompt"_, and the [oh-my-zsh](https://ohmyz.sh/) framework that provides a simple way to manage Plugins and Themes.
-I believed I had reached a stable terminal configuration with a good balance between productivity and simplicity, but in the MacOs workstation, the delay of the commands got on my nerves.
+I believed I had reached a stable terminal configuration with a good balance between productivity and simplicity, but in the MacOs workstation, the input and startup delay of the commands got on my nerves.

 I searched improvements tips in the Blog Posts and Youtube videos, but the result don't satisfied myself.
 Then, I opted to install the Plugins manually avoiding the [oh-my-zsh](https://ohmyz.sh/), and I tested the [Starship](https://starship.rs/) (in my words: "... a _[Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) in Rust, blazing-fast, with many stars in the GitHub_").

 The results blew my mind.
-I had no efforts to rewrite my theme configuration from the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) to [Starship](https://starship.rs/), and the performance really works a expected.
+I had no efforts to rewrite my theme configuration from the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) to [Starship](https://starship.rs/), and the performance works a expected.

 ## My ZSH Favorite Plugins